ComMarker Omni X Review: Is the Step Up From the Omni 1 Worth It?

 What are the main upgrades in the ComMarker Omni X over the Omni 1?

-The four headline upgrades are: a fully integrated Class 1 safety enclosure (the Omni 1 is open frame), LiDAR autofocus replacing manual two-dot focus alignment, a motorized Z-axis with ComMarker Studio support for true 3D subsurface glass and crystal engraving, and an optional slide extension that expands the working area from 150 × 150mm to 150 × 400mm.
-The core UV laser technology — 5W at 355nm, 10,000 mm/s, 0.0019mm spot size, 16K HD resolution — is the same in both machines.
-The starting price is approximately $4,600 for the Omni X versus $999 for the Omni 1 5W.
+The four headline upgrades are: a fully integrated Class 1 safety enclosure, LiDAR autofocus replacing manual two-dot focus alignment, a motorized Z-axis with ComMarker Studio support for true 3D subsurface glass and crystal engraving, and an optional slide extension expanding the working area to 150 × 400mm.
+The core UV laser technology — 5W at 355nm, 10,000 mm/s, 0.0019mm spot size — is the same in both machines.
+The Omni X starts at approximately $4,600 versus $3,299 for the Omni 1 5W.

 Can the ComMarker Omni X do 3D crystal engraving?

-Yes — and this is its most distinctive capability.
-Using the motorized Z-axis and ComMarker Studio software, the Omni X steps progressively through glass or crystal to build a three-dimensional point structure inside the material.
-The result is a 3D portrait, object, or sculpture that appears to float inside the block — the same product sold as "3D crystal gifts" in premium gift shops.
-This capability was previously only available on industrial systems priced at $15,000 or more.
-Our guide to what is 3D crystal engraving covers the technique, required files, settings approach, and commercial applications in detail.
+Yes — this is its most distinctive capability.
+Using the motorized Z-axis and ComMarker Studio, the Omni X steps progressively through glass or crystal to build a three-dimensional point structure inside the material.
+The result is the same 3D portrait or sculpture sold as premium crystal gifts — previously only available on industrial systems at $15,000+.
+Our guide to what is 3D crystal engraving covers the technique, settings, and commercial applications.

 Is the ComMarker Omni X worth the upgrade from the Omni 1?

-For specific use cases, yes — clearly.
-For others, no. The upgrade is definitively worth it if: you need a Class 1 enclosed machine for safe shared-space operation; you want to offer 3D crystal engraving as a product line; you need the extended 150 × 400mm work area; or high-volume production makes LiDAR autofocus a meaningful time saver.
-If you work alone in a private space, your product range is surface engraving only, and 150 × 150mm covers your needs, the Omni 1 produces equivalent surface engraving results for roughly 22% of the Omni X's price.
-Match the machine to your actual operational requirements.
+Clearly yes for: Class 1 enclosed machine for shared-space safety compliance; 3D crystal engraving as a product line; extended 150 × 400mm work area; or high-volume production where LiDAR autofocus saves meaningful time.
+Clearly no for: solo private workspace users whose product range is surface engraving only and whose 150 × 150mm needs are covered — the Omni 1 produces equivalent results for roughly 22% of the Omni X's price.

 What materials can the ComMarker Omni X engrave?

-The Omni X handles the full UV laser material range: glass (surface frosting and 3D internal work), crystal, clear and colored acrylic, plastics (ABS, polycarbonate, PET, nylon, silicone, rubber), PCBs and electronic components, coated and anodized metals, painted and powder-coated surfaces, bare stainless steel and aluminum (surface marking), ceramics, jade, marble, wood (without smoke staining), leather, felt, paper, bamboo, and food surfaces.
-The UV cold processing enables clean marking on heat-sensitive materials that fiber, CO2, and diode lasers damage or cannot mark without coating sprays.
+The full UV laser material range: glass (surface and 3D internal), crystal, clear and colored acrylic, plastics (ABS, polycarbonate, PET, nylon, silicone, rubber), PCBs, coated and anodized metals, bare stainless steel and aluminum (surface marking), ceramics, jade, marble, wood (no smoke staining), leather, felt, paper, bamboo, and food surfaces.

 Does the ComMarker Omni X support LightBurn?

 Yes.
 The Omni X supports LightBurn via the LightBurn Galvo plugin for all standard engraving work.
-ComMarker Studio is the machine's primary software and handles Z-axis control for 3D crystal engraving, LiDAR autofocus integration, and local job storage.
-For most surface engraving workflows, users can choose between LightBurn and ComMarker Studio depending on preference.
-LightBurn is generally preferred for its community resources and intuitive design interface.
-The LightBurn Galvo plugin is a separate purchase.
+ComMarker Studio handles Z-axis control for 3D crystal engraving, LiDAR autofocus integration, and local job storage.
+Both software options are available for standard engraving workflows.

 What is the working area of the ComMarker Omni X?

-The standard working area is 150 × 150mm with the included 150mm lens, and 70 × 70mm with the included 70mm lens (used primarily for high-density work and standard embedded glass engravings).
-The optional slide extension expands the effective working area to 150 × 400mm, enabling longer pieces including full wine bottle engraving, extended wooden boards, and sequential batch setups without repositioning.
-The slide is sold separately and should be included in total budget planning if extended work area is a priority.
+Standard working area is 150 × 150mm with the 150mm lens, and 70 × 70mm with the small lens.
+The optional slide extension expands the effective area to 150 × 400mm for longer pieces and larger batch setups.
+The slide is sold separately and should be included in total budget calculations if this capability is a priority.

 How loud is the ComMarker Omni X and are there any known issues?

-Early pre-production units had notably loud cooling fans, described as vacuum-cleaner level by some reviewers.
-ComMarker addressed this in production hardware updates, and current shipping units are significantly quieter.
-Early units also had some exhaust smoke leakage, which was resolved with the improved exhaust tube adapter that now ships with the machine.
+Early pre-production units had notably loud cooling fans and some exhaust smoke leakage.
+Both were addressed in production hardware updates.
+Current shipping units are significantly quieter and include an improved exhaust tube adapter.
 Post-sales technical support response times have been noted as slower than pre-sales by some users — a factor worth knowing for after-purchase questions.
-Overall, current production hardware reflects the improvements from first-generation feedback.

 Leave a comment